NateMorgan/battleship/README.md

 ### Step 3: Battle Phase
 Take turns selecting a target square in enemy territory to fire upon.
 If you fire upon one of their ships, you will be alerted via a bright red indicator.
 If you miss, the square will be neutral.
 ### Step 4: Endgame
-Repeat step 3 until all of a players ships are sunk.
-The last player with ships remaining win!
+Repeat step 3 until all of a player's ships are sunk.
+The last player with ships remaining wins!

 ## Technologies Used
 Javascript, HTML, and CSS

 ## How It's Made
 ![wireframe of the Battleship play screen](./assets/wire-frame.png)
-### Psuedo-code
+### Pseudo-code
 1. Create a start screen with the title of game and a button to start a new game
 2. Setup Phase
    1. Display Title of the Game